SiGiL-Cpp/CppCraft/pages/05-processing.md

 - There is more complexity to the L-Caches.
 - The metaphor doesn't explain that the wall of drawers is the virtual memory space, and there is a physical memory space mapped by the OS.
+- The memory is presented as a two-dimensional array.
+The logical representation of memory should rather be a very long one-dimensional ribbon, although its physical layout is indeed two-dimensional.
 - The limits of the stack and why it can't deal with data for which the size is unknown at compile-time is at best glossed-over.
 - The segmentation fault example with the unterminated string is highly